 - 4.1.
 Individuals who have been found eligible for MFIP or DWP programs will be referred to the provider electronically via the MAXIS and Work Force One system.
 Except in the case of 100% sanction closure, MFIP-eligible individuals are given the choice of Employment Service providers at the time of application.
-In the event no choice was made, the chosen provider is unavailable, or the individual is DWP-eligible, the county will determine where the referral is sent, taking case history and caseload sizes into consideration. - 4.2 It is expected the provider will accept all referrals.
+In the event no choice was made, the chosen provider is unavailable, or the individual is DWP-eligible, the county will determine where the referral is sent, taking case history and caseload sizes into consideration. - 4.2 It is expected the provider will accept all referrals made to them, regardless of their specialization.
 In the event a provider has a reason for not accepting a specific referral, this will be communicated to the county via a supervisor email prior to the referral being rejected.
-In the event the provider does not have the staffing to handle additional clients, the provider will notify the county via a supervisor email.
-The county will stop referring new clients to that provider.
+In the event the provider does not have the staffing to handle additional clients, the provider will notify the county via a supervisor email for discussion.
+If the county and provider agree it is necessary, the county will stop sending referrals to the provider for a period of time.
 This process of stopping referrals can take up to a full week, during which time the provider will continue to accept any referrals made.